tiemenv/staff_schedule_application/README.md

 ## notes

-open api document still needs more correct responses
+* open api document still needs more correct responses

-in a real world scenario you would want the repo to catch and normalize the error
+* in a real world scenario you would want the repo to catch and normalize the error

-could've extracted more things to constants, like roles, error messages
+* could've extracted more things to constants, like roles, error messages

-we need a lot more unit test with mock repos
+* we need a lot more unit test with mock repos

-better spend some time on setting up auto-generation of docs with swagger
+* better spend some time on setting up auto-generation of docs with swagger

-should investigate DB persistency when container shuts down, look into volumes
+* should investigate DB persistency when container shuts down, look into volumes

-probably not every error is being gracefully caught and passed along
+* probably not every error is being gracefully caught and passed along
+* need some better DB connection persistence and retries if connection drops out

 ## Running the application